From BR Bullpen

 After retiring as a player, Rowe managed in the O's chain for several years.
 He was skipper of the Bluefield Orioles in 1968 and was manager of the Aberdeen Pheasants from 1969 to 1971.
 He joined Baltimore's staff as pitching coach in 1985, replacing Ray Miller, and held the job through 1986.

 Moving to the New York Yankees organization, Rowe was the pitching coach of the Columbus Clippers through 1990.
-The next summer, he moved on to the Cleveland Indians, where he became pitching coach for the Colorado Springs Sky Sox.
-He held the same role with the Kinston Indians of the Carolina League in 1996 and 1997 and the Buffalo Bisons of the International League in 1999 and 2000.
+The next summer, he moved on to the Cleveland Indians, where he became pitching coach for the AAA Colorado Springs Sky Sox.
+He held the same role with the AA Canton-Akron Indians in 1992-1994, A Kinston Indians of the Carolina League in 1996 and 1997 and then back to AAA with the Buffalo Bisons of the International League in 1999 and 2000.
 He returned to Kinston in 2003 and was back with Buffalo in 2004 and 2005.
 In 2004, Bisons manager Marty Brown credited Rowe with turning the staff around when he took over the pitching coach duties in June.
 He was later the pitching coach for the Mahoning Valley Scrappers of the New York-Penn League from 2006 to 2010.